Tip.It!

 Summary

 Clan wars is a minigame that is only played for fun, there are no real rewards for winning (though some may say a victory for your clan is reward enough).
-Bear in mind although this minigame is safe, getting there may not be.
-Wilderness revenants can and will attack you on sight.
-Their attacks are powerful and dying at their hands will most likely result in the loss of your items.
-Use the Clan Wars teleport option of the Games Necklace and you can remove this risk.

 Strategy, tactics and intelligence increase your chance of winning!
 A well organized clan is more likely to win a war than a clan with a free-for-all strategy, dependent on luck.
 Single out your greatest threats, and remove them quickly.
 Choose other opponents carefully.
 Attack players with a slightly lower combat level and who have a combat type disadvantage to you, and you will be well on your way to victory!